Architect: Marcel van der Veer, Mars Interieurarchitecten

 The ideas for the overall interior concept came from beautiful photographs of Rotterdam.
 The carpet designs are in tune with the enormous wall photographs in the offices.
 Both colours and shapes reinforce the strong images.

-Next to image banks and social media like Instagram and Pinterest, our inspiration came from ege.
+Next to image banks and social media like Instagram and Pinterest, our inspiration came from Ege Carpets.
 Because of the extensive possibilities, customisation options and professional advice, we quickly decided on the perfect design.
 The extreme use and size of city images is softened by the warm appearance of the carpets giving the large rooms a cozy and homely feeling.

 The carpet design featuring soft pink and blue reflecting the colors of the original wooden beam ceilings.